japareds/Black-Carbon-IoT-Proxy-Forecasting/README.md

-# Black Carbon proxy forecasting
+# Black Carbon Temporal Proxy

 This code aims to predict BC concentration (ug/m3) using measurements of other pollutants obtained via IoT devices located at Palau Reial Reference Station, Barcelona, Spain.